Test Match Animal:

 On the flip-side, there are those players who produce countless moments of brilliance for their club but freeze-up when they get to national level.
 Soft hands turn to teak and a usually unerring boot skews kicks off at impossible angles.

-The ideal is to find someone who has the skill and fortitude to be unflustered and produce both the basics and unrivalled skill no matter what the level.
-George Ford is a pretty good example.
+The ideal, is to find someone who has the skill and fortitude to be unflustered and produce both the basics and unrivaled skill no matter what the level.
+Owen Farrell is a pretty good example.

 But there are also players who seem to surpass themselves when playing at the highest level.
 Clearly something about the extra layer of challenge and the occasion brings out the best in them.
 I always think Sergio Parisse, for example, is a better player for Italy than for his club (although admittedly he doesn’t do too badly at Stade Francais).

-Ben Morgan for England would be another case.
-Whatever is behind this phenomenon, it must be a pretty pleasant position to be in-to know that you will produce your very best form when it matters most.
+Dan Biggar for Wales would be another case.
+Whatever is behind this phenomenon, it must be a pretty pleasant position to know that you will produce your very best form when it matters most.